google/trillian/examples/deployment/kubernetes/README.md

 Next, you may wish to deploy the [Certificate Transparency personality](https://github.com/google/certificate-transparency-go/tree/master/trillian).
 Example Kubernetes deployment configs for that can be found [here](https://github.com/google/certificate-transparency-go/tree/master/trillian/examples/deployment/kubernetes).
+You can probably use the [deploy_gce_ci.sh](https://github.com/google/certificate-transparency-go/blob/master/scripts/deploy_gce_ci.sh) script with a small tweak to the environment variables it contains at the top to set the project ID and zone.

+TODO(al): Provide a complete end-to-end script/walk through of this.

 Known Issues